Obituary of Charles R. Dyon Jr.

 He lived with Nicole, Ken, Victoria and Matthew for 9 years until his death.
 He is predeceased by his wife Pat, his parents Charlie and Margaret, his brother Jack and his wife Betty, his sister Pat and her husband Bill.
 He is survived by his daughter Nicole and her husband Ken; two grandchildren, Victoria and Matthew; and many nieces and nephews.

-In lieu of flowers the family request donations to: St. Jude Children's Research Hospital, 501 St. Jude Place, Memphis, TN 38105-1905To send flowers to the family of Charles Dyon Jr., please visit Tribute Store
+In lieu of flowers the family request donations to: St. Jude Children's Research Hospital, 501 St. Jude Place, Memphis, TN 38105-1905To send flowers to the family or plant a tree in memory of Charles Dyon Jr., please visit Tribute Store

 Final Resting Place